 Shown here is a typical square piano of 1820, this one by John Broadwood & Sons, London.
 It has the usual five-and-a-half octaves, and a sustaining pedal.
 Notice that the pedal is under the left foot, not the right.
-This was customary at that period with all makers, even though contemporary grand pianos had the sustaining pedal under the right foot, as we do today.
+This was customary at that period with all makers, even though contemporary grand pianos had the sustaining pedal under the right foot, as expected today.
 After 1800 most English square pianos had just this one pedal, but German pianos, and many American ones, often had a second pedal for the soft-sounding 'moderator' effect.
 French square pianos were usually supplied with a row of four pedals, until about 1820.

-Hear this piano
+Hear this piano in music by Beethoven.

 After 1820 square pianos were constantly redesigned for a more powerful tone.
 The keyboard was extended upwards again, to six octaves, and afterwards in both directions to reach seven octaves.
 To achieve this stronger tone string gauges were progressively increased, until the strain was almost four times greater than on eighteenth-century pianos.
-To match these higher tension strings the hammers were made larger, and heavier, and in consequence the touch lost much of its former lightness and facility (yet still not as heavy as most modern pianos).
+To match these high-tension strings the hammers were made larger, and heavier, and in consequence the touch lost much of its former lightness and facility (yet still not as heavy as most modern pianos).
 In an effort to prevent structural collapse these later square pianos were fitted with an iron hitch plate (from around 1825) and afterwards, on American pianos, full metal framing (the first from about 1845).
 Such instruments are aptly named 'grand square pianos'

-Hear this piano by Mathuschek at Finchcocks.
+Hear the piano by Mathuschek at Finchcocks.

 Piano by Mathuschek - Old Browser Version